People Of PanCan

-People of PanCan was introduced as our new story sharing initiative during Pancreatic Cancer Awareness Month campaign which aims to raise the profile of pancreatic cancer by sharing the true stories of people affected by the disease on social media.
+People of PanCan was introduced as our new story sharing initiative during Pancreatic Cancer Awareness Month, 2018 and aims to raise the profile of pancreatic cancer by sharing the true stories of people affected by the disease on social media.

 The campaign gives a voice to anyone affected by the disease including patients, their families, their friends, their neighbours.

 However, we know that the disease affects men and women equally, 37% of all pancreatic cancer cases are under the age of 69 and, although the survival rate is extremely low, with early diagnosis survival is possible.

 We want to show the world that pancreatic cancer affects a variety of different people in lots of different ways and that pancreatic cancer does not discriminate.
 This is why raising awareness of the disease is vital.

 We often hear that people have never heard of pancreatic cancer before their own diagnosis, or diagnosis of a family member.
 By showing the real people behind the disease, we can help to raise awareness within the wider community and give people who do not have a relation to pancreatic cancer, an idea of just how serious it is.

 Anybody and everybody!
 We are encouraging people to take part from all walks of life.
 Whether you’ve been diagnosed, are a survivor, are a family member, friend, carer, supporter, nurse, doctor, neighbour… Everybody is welcome to take part and talk about how the disease has affected them.